 It's more important than ever to be selective with project tools to avoid app fatigue and confusion.

 - Research new tools thoroughly before introducing them to the team.
-Here's a list of PM tools, to get started.
+Here's a list of project management tools, to get started.

 - Where possible, consolidate collaboration tools.
 A comprehensive platform with more features can reduce the need for team members to toggle between multiple apps.